An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Results

-Comparing the first column with the second-to-last column, we observe that in 17 out of 23 projects (highlighted in orange), the average number of commits for Kotlin source files participating in Kotlin-Java interactions is significantly larger than for Kotlin source files not participating in Kotlin-Java interactions.
+Comparing the fourth-to-last column with the second-to-last column, we observe that in 34 out of 40 projects, the average number of commits for Kotlin source files participating in Kotlin-Java interactions is significantly larger than for Kotlin source files not participating in Kotlin-Java interactions.
 The number in the parentheses denotes the ratio of these two commit counts.
-For example, in the {\sffamily husi} project, the average number of commits (23.7) for Kotlin source files participating in Kotlin-Java interactions is 6.1 times of that (3.9) for Kotlin source files not participating in Kotlin-Java interactions.
-On average across all 23 projects, Kotlin source files participating in Kotlin-Java interactions have 2.5 times more commits than Kotlin source files not participating in Kotlin-Java interactions.
+For example, in the {\sffamily karibu-testing} project, the average number of commits (30.3) for Kotlin source files participating in Kotlin-Java interactions is 3.1 times of that (9.7) for Kotlin source files not participating in Kotlin-Java interactions.
+Similarly, in 26 out of 40 projects, the average number of commits for Java source files participating in Kotlin-Java interactions is significantly larger than for Java source files not participating in Kotlin-Java interactions.